Realme X50 Pro

 The realme X50 Pro 5G is a smartphone from the Chinese company Realme, released in February 2020.

 realme X50 Pro 5G comes with 5G networks on all spectrums from all over the world.
-The phone can be used in 5G enabled countries and experience high speeds.
+The phone can be used in 5G-enabled countries and experience high speeds.
 The smartphone has a 6.44-inch full-HD+ Super AMOLED display with a refresh rate of 90Hz, protected by a Corning Gorilla Glass 5 on top.

 The smartphone runs Android 10-based Realme UI.
-It comes with 6.44-inch full-HD+ (1080x2400 pixels) display with a 90Hz refresh rate.
+It comes with a 6.44-inch full-HD+ (1080x2400 pixels) display with a 90Hz refresh rate.
 The smartphone runs on Qualcomm Snapdragon 865 SoC comes with 12GB of RAM and 256GB of onboard storage.
 The Realme X50 Pro 5G is equipped with a 4200mAh battery with 65W SuperDART (Realme's branded version of Oppo's SuperVOOC) charging technology.